sandudorogan/nvim-config/Readme.md

 - `lua/sandu/plugins/`: Plugin configurations
 - `after/queries/`: Custom treesitter queries

-## Key Plugins

-- **LSP**: Complete Language Server Protocol support
-- **Treesitter**: Advanced syntax highlighting and text objects
-- **Telescope**: Fuzzy finder for files, buffers, and more
-- **Copilot**: AI-powered code completion
+## 💎 Superpowers Included

+My favorite plugins that make this config special:

+- 🧠 **LSP** - Your code understood, not just highlighted
+- 🌳 **Treesitter** - Syntax highlighting that actually works
+- 🔭 **Telescope** - Find anything in milliseconds
+- 🤖 **Copilot & CodeCompanion** - AI pair programming that feels like magic
-- **Conform.nvim**: Formatting with support for multiple languages
+- ✨ **Conform.nvim** - Auto-formatting for 40+ languages
-- **Mini.nvim**: Collection of independent Lua modules:
+- 🧰 **Mini.nvim Toolkit**:
-  - Operators: Enhanced text operations
+  - Text operations that feel like superpowers
-  - Pairs: Auto-pairing of brackets
+  - Intelligent bracket pairing
-  - Surround: Quick manipulation of surrounding characters
+  - Quick text surrounding (faster than you can say "quotes")
-  - AI: Extended text objects
+  - AI-powered text objects

-## Customization

-The configuration is designed to be easily customizable.
-Modify files in the `lua/sandu/core/` directory for basic settings, or add/modify plugin configurations in `lua/sandu/plugins/`.
+## ✏️ Make It Yours

+This config is meant to be a starting point, not a finished product!
+Here's how to personalize it:

+- Tweak behavior in `lua/sandu/core/` files
+- Add your favorite plugins to `lua/sandu/plugins/`
+- Adjust colorscheme and visuals to match your style

+Remember, the best editor is the one that feels like an extension of your thoughts.
+Happy coding! 💻✨